 True Gynecomastia is resistant to diet and exercise.
 And, there are no pills or creams proven to eliminate gynecomastia.
 The only viable option is surgery.
 Gynecomastia is not recognized as a medical condition, therefore medical insurance cannot be used to help with the costs.
 The good news is that your investment lasts a lifetime, because surgery permanently corrects gynecomastia.

-For more information about What is Gynecomastia, Surgical Options, and Cost, please visit: https://lagynecomastia.org or Call 323-987-4467 to reach the office of top gynecomastia surgeon Dr. Joseph Cruise.
+For more information about What is Gynecomastia, Surgical Options, and Cost, please contact us or call 323-987-4467 to reach the office of top gynecomastia surgeon Dr. Joseph Cruise.